 What color is it?
 What is the nature of that color?
 What does that color say about the object?
 What does the color pallete of the image say?
 Are there complimentary, or other such color rules, at play?

 Saturation refers the percieved color intensity of any color or object.
-How 'colorful' is it, basically?
-Saturation can be hard to define, but it is easier to think about as the opposite of greyscale.
+How ‘colorful’ is it, basically?
+Read more on saturation

 How big is the object compared to other objects?
 How much space does it take up in the frame?